 Reef shark tagging

 At the Neptune’s Arm dive site, a large aggregation of up to 30 Grey Reef Sharks has been witnessed at certain times of the year.
 All the sharks are mature females, suggesting that this location may be very important in the sharks’ reproduction cycle.
+There has been a decline in numbers over the life of this project, but there are still many grey reef sharks present.

 Vamizi’s aggregation is one of very few known along the East African Coast, where shark populations are severely threatened.
 Consequently, it is important to fully understand the behaviour of the Grey Reef Shark.

 Contrary to previous understanding, this newly enabled research shows that these sharks spend a lot of time near the surface, putting them at further risk of being removed through fishing.
 For this reason, it is very important to collect more data from more individuals, as well as work on protective measures to make sure this population (and as a consequence, many other species) remains protected.
+Further shark research is under way focusing on hammer head sharks as well as grey reefsharks.